mmckechney/SqlBuildManager/README.md

 Using the `/Action=Threaded` command will allow for updating multiple databases in parallel, but still executed from the local machine.
 Any transaction rollbacks will occur only on per-database - meaning if 5 of 6 databases succeed, the build will be committed on the 5 and rolled back only on the 6th

 ### Batch

-Using the `/Action=Batch` command leverages Azure Batch to permit massively parallel updates across thousands of databases
+Using the `/Action=Batch` command leverages Azure Batch to permit massively parallel updates across thousands of databases.
+To leverage Azure Batch, you will first need to set up your Batch account.
+The instructions for this can be found [here](SqlBuildManager.Console/AzureBatch.md)

+### Remote

+Using `/Action=Remote`, this method leverages an Azure Cloud Service deployment of the `SqlBuildManager.Services` application.
+This is a legacy method that allows for massively parallel updates.
+It is considered legacy because Azure Cloud Services themselves are a legacy deployment and also because of the effort to deploy and configure the Cloud Service compared to the same capability available via Azure Batch.

 ## Full Command Line Reference